CINEMATOGRAPHY: First Year

 REQUIRED

-Each Cinematography Fellow produces a Visual Essay shot on 35mm that demonstrates their
+Each Cinematography Fellow produces a Visual Essay shot on 35mm that demonstrates their storytelling abilities, understanding of visual perspective, and competency in the medium of film.

 CIN 670: Internship Practicum